 If you are eligible, you can register to vote or update your voter record at registertovote.ca.gov.
 You can also get a paper form at any voting site or library and most government offices.

-The voter registration deadline for the November 5 election is October 21.
+The voter registration deadline is 15 days before Election Day.
 But this deadline is for online and mail applications.
 If you miss the deadline and want to vote in the next election, you can still do so in person at the City Hall Voting Center or a polling place.

 Services for those involved in the justice system